A Quick Essential Guide to Data Governance

 Data Governance is a process designed to develop and manage the way data is used and controlled in enterprise systems.
 It is based on internal standards and policies created by a wide range of employees.

-An effective data governance framework ensure for the companies, data integrity, security and compliance with regulatory requirements.
-It also helps employees describe a common vision of data use across all IT systems and departments.
+An effective data governance framework ensures for the companies, data integrity, security and compliance with regulatory requirements.
+It also helps employees to have a common vision of data use across all IT systems and business departments.

-Therefore, the ultimate gain for organisations that adopt data governance is the improvement of the business decision-making process based on Key Performance Indicators (KPIs) based on qualified data collection.
+The ultimate gain for organisations that adopt data governance is the improvement of the decision-making process based on Key Performance Indicators (KPIs) based on qualified data collection.

-The concept of data governance follows several principles that are essential for any organisation wishing to build its data governance.
+There are a set of principles that are essential for any organisation wishing to build its data governance.

 One of the most established principles of data governance is data ownership.
-It refers to the possession of the responsibility of the information.
-The owner have the power to access, create, update or delete the information.
-Furthermore, he has the ability to grant and deny privileges to that information.
-Finally, the data owner has the accountability of the information.
+It refers to the possession of the responsibility and the acountability of the information.
+Meaning the power to access, create, update or delete the information.
+He also has the ability to grant and deny privileges to that information.

-This is why it is absolutely essential to decide on the ownership of each dataset and piece of information when developing the data governance strategy.
+This is why it is an absolute necessity to specify the person with the ownership of each dataset and associated information when developing the data governance strategy.

-Another principle is transparency.
-This is the best way to build trust between employees by improving collaboration and to make stakeholders feel more confident in deciding the next steps.
-Also, well-documented process, policies and well-documented data help to minimise risks such as errors, fraud and non-compliance.
+Another conventional rule is transparency.
+Unavoidable to build trust between employees by improving collaboration and to make stakeholders feel more confident.
+Also, a well-documented process help to minimise risks such as errors, fraud or risk of non-compliance.

-In this context, the Data Steward plays of key part in controlling the accuracy of data and overseeing the guidelines are followed by IT and businesses teams.
+In this context, the Data Steward plays a key part in controlling the accuracy of data and overseeing the guidelines are well followed by IT and businesses teams.

-From a data perspective, as you might expect, data integrity and security are extremely important.
-This is not only to comply with legal standards, but also because data breaches or leaks can have a lasting impact on organisations from a public point of view.
-Customers may lose confidence in you if you fail to protect their information despite the services you provide.
+As you might expect, data integrity and security are extremely important.
+Not only to meet regulatory standards, but also because breaches or leaks can have a lasting public impact on organisations.
+Customers may lose confidence in you if you fail to protect their information.

 Data governance policies include a full part to the technical tools used to manage data flows.
 This means using common softwares and development stacks.
 Imagine for a moment that you work in the marketing department of your company, and you have to collaborate with another department that uses a total different software than yours to analyse the latest customer trends.
 It would be a total mess isn’t it?

-For this reason, the tools used by the organisation must be the same for all teams.
+To avoid this scenario, each department need to be aligned concerning the tools and software used to manage the data flows.
 A group of people can't decide for themselves which tools to pick.
 They have to follow the guidelines set by the company.

-Another data governance best practice is create KPIs to monitor the data flows.
-The goal in this practice is to review how data is processed within the organisation and then make recommendations to evolve the data governance framework and adapt to new trends.
+Another best practice is to create KPIs to monitor the data flows.
+The goal is to review how data is processed within the organisation and then provide recommendations to evolve the data governance framework and adapt to new trends.

-In doing so, it will be easier for employees to understand data governance policies, adhere to compliance requirements, and efficiently manage data quality and security within their daily operations.
-The continuous improvement is very useful for adapting strategies to new technological needs and create data innovation
+In doing so, it will be easier for employees to master the strategy, adhere to compliance requirements, and efficiently manage data quality and security aspects within their daily operations.
+The continuous improvement is very useful for adapting strategies to new technological needs and initiate data innovation

 By following these principles, organizations can establish a strong data governance framework that enhances efficiency, security, and compliance.